 Students who earn more than one credential in the same semester (example: a degree and two certificates) only pay one graduation fee ($50).
 Students who earn more than one credential over multiple semesters will pay a graduation fee ($50) each semester they earn a degree/certificate.

 All charges must be paid before a transcript or diploma will be issued.
 Charges may be paid in the Office of Student Financial Services, Ward Edwards Building, Room 1100, between the hours of 8:00 a.m. to 5:00 p.m.
 M-F, with cash, check or credit card.
 Payment may also be made online or be mailed to the Office of Student Financial Services.
 Please call 660-543-8266 if you have any questions.

 All residence halls close at 6 p.m. on the Friday of the first commencement ceremony.
-Degree candidates living in the residence halls and participating in the Commencement Ceremony are allowed to stay in their rooms Friday evening and check out by 2 p.m. on Saturday.
-Arrangements to check out with a Community Advisor (CA) must be made prior to Friday.
+Degree candidates living in the residence halls and participating in the Commencement Ceremony are allowed to stay in their rooms to participate in their ceremony.
+Students must check out no later than the day after their ceremony.
+Arrangements to check out with a housing staff member must be made prior to Friday.

 Rented textbooks may be returned anytime during the semester to the University Store.
-During finals, rental returns will be accepted at the University Store-The Crossing, Monday - Thursday from 7:30 a.m. to 7 p.m., Friday from 7:30 a.m. to 6 p.m.
+During finals, rental returns will be accepted at the University Store-The Crossing, Monday - Friday from 7:30 a.m. to 6 p.m.
 Late returns will be subject to a $52 late fee per book.
-No returns will be accepted after May 12th.
-Students will be charged the new replacement cost for the non-returned rental textbooks if the books have not been received by close of business on May 13th.
+No returns will be accepted after December 10th, 2021.
+Students will be charged the new replacement cost for the non-returned rental textbooks if the books have not been received by close of business on (date TBA).